AdguardTeam/AdguardKnowledgeBase/05.android/06.solving-problems/06.low-level-settings/docs.en.md

   **pref.vpn.capture**

-Will record all connections that goes throigh the TCP/IP stack.
+Will record all connections that goes through the TCP/IP stack.

   **pref.har.capture**